BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/02-components-interaction.md

 ### Key takeaway

 > "Running `kubectl apply` kicks off a coordinated flow involving the API server, etcd, scheduler, kubelet, and container runtime — all working together to ensure your pod reaches its desired state."

+### In a nutshell

+1. User sends a request to the API server:
+    - The user runs kubectl apply -f pod.yaml, which sends a request to the API server to create a Pod.
+2. API server authenticates and updates etcd with the unscheduled Pod:
+    - The API server authenticates the request and validates the Pod specification.
+It then stores the Pod object in etcd, but the Pod is in the Pending state because it hasn’t been assigned to a node yet.
+3. Scheduler detects the unscheduled Pod, selects a node, and updates the Pod spec with nodeName:
+    - The scheduler continuously monitors etcd for Pods that are in the Pending state.
+It selects an appropriate node based on resource availability and other scheduling rules.
+Once a node is chosen, the scheduler updates the Pod spec in etcd, adding the nodeName field to indicate which node the Pod should run on.
+4. Pod controller (in the controller-manager) detects the updated Pod spec and ensures the Pod is running:
+    - The Pod controller (part of the controller-manager) monitors etcd for changes.
+It notices the updated Pod spec (now with the nodeName field), which means the Pod has been assigned a node.
+The controller-manager ensures that the Pod transitions from Pending to Running, monitoring its health and readiness.
+The Pod controller doesn’t directly change the state but makes sure the desired state is achieved.
+5. Kubelet on the selected node pulls the image and starts the container:
+    - The kubelet on the selected node reads the updated Pod spec from etcd, pulls the container image (if necessary), and starts the container.
+Once the container is running, the Pod is considered Running.

+- Scheduler failures: If a Pod cannot be scheduled (e.g., no suitable node is available), it stays in the Pending state, and Kubernetes will keep retrying to schedule it until the node is available.
+- Pod health: If a Pod fails after starting (e.g., container crashes), the controller-manager and Pod controller monitor the Pod and may trigger a restart or reschedule based on the Pod spec (if configured for such behavior, like with Deployments).

+#### OR

+1. User sends a request to the API server.
+2. API server authenticates and updates etcd with the unscheduled Pod.
+3. Scheduler detects the unscheduled Pod, selects a node, and updates the Pod spec with nodeName.
+4 .Pod controller (in the controller-manager) detects the updated Pod spec and marks it as scheduled.
+5 .Kubelet on the selected node pulls the image and starts the container.